DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 **Ops**

-These flags are used to control operation aspects of the system.
+These flags are used to control operational aspects of the system.
 They are expected to be long-lived and remain in code, and can be used for things such as turning off optional and non-essential features in the event of high load.

 **Permission**